Eco-Conscious Deep Cleaning Checklist

 - The refrigerator – It’s a tedious job, but someone has to do it.
 Removing all of the food from your fridge to wipe down the shelves, drawers, and walls of your refrigerator will eliminate odors and remind you to chuck those month-old leftovers.

 - Hood fan vents – Perhaps you accidentally burned the butter or love getting a good sear on those sauteed veggies.
 In either case, having a hood fan over your stove is a prime way to get rid of smoke and unwanted odors, but the vent can also suck up tiny food particles, grease, and dust.
 All of which can accumulate on the surface.
-Scrub it down with a damp sponge and an plant-powered dish soap designed to fight grease.
-Ours features a 100% biodegradable formula, too.
+Scrub it down with a damp sponge and a plant-powered dish soap designed to fight grease.
+Ours features a readily biodegradable formula, too.

 - Kitchen cabinets – It’s easy to remember to clean your kitchen appliances, but don’t forget about the dust and crumbs that can accumulate in your kitchen cabinets.
 Take out the items in your cabinets and give the shelves and walls a good scrub with soapy water or cleaning spray.